Frequently Asked Questions

 From here on out, it’s over to you!
 My edit will guide you through possible ways you could move forward with your work, but if you need any further support with your writing, you'll know where to find me.

-The editing process is unique to each manuscript, and I may ask to have a look at your work in order to guide you towards the right service or to give you a quote (for services where the price is not fixed).
+The editing process is unique to each manuscript, and I may ask to have a look at your work in order to guide you towards the right service or to give you a quote (where the price is not stated on the website).
 Every manuscript has different strengths and different needs, and by assessing what sort of editorial guidance would benefit you the most, I can provide you with a better idea of how much my services will cost and how long the edit will take.

 Every editor is different—each will have different approaches, working methods and perspectives.
 Editing is a very collaborative and communicative process, and it’s very important to find an editor who is a good match for you and your work.My areas of expertise are: